This article is for informational use only, should not be considered clinical advice, and does not establish a patient-therapist relationship.

 Just like most things in life, balance is important.
 Though we don’t want to get rid of thinking of the past entirely, when we do it too much, it can be harmful.

-When we find ourselves stuck in the past, rehashing scenarios over and over again, and when our thoughts seem circular, going nowhere, this is a clear sign our thoughts have crossed the line from being helpful to being harmful.
+When we find ourselves stuck in the past, rehashing scenarios over and over again, and when our thoughts seem circular, going nowhere, this is a clear sign that our thoughts have crossed the line from being helpful to being harmful.

 It’s also a sign that our thoughts are reinforcing themselves.